-Street Parks is a partnership between DPW, the San Francisco Parks Alliance and the residents of San Francisco to develop and create community managed gardens on public rights of way owned by DPW.
+Street Parks is a partnership between San Francisco Public Works, the San Francisco Parks Alliance and the residents of San Francisco to develop and create community managed gardens on public rights of way owned by Public Works.

 The Street Parks program transforms vacant lots into gardens, trash and illegal dumping spots into greenery, and hillsides into parks.
 Since its inception in 2004, 100 community gardens have been developed and many more are in progress.

 Public rights-of-way are streets, unaccepted streets, sidewalks, medians, stairways, circles and triangles that are public space.